 Plan to Merge Both Your Worlds

 It can be heartache to be apart from the person you love.
-At some point in your long-term relationship, you’ll need to craft to join your worlds together.
+You’ll need to craft to join your worlds together in your long-term relationship.
 Whether you need to change jobs, university, have an engagement, or wedding.
-You need to ensure that you take a right next step at the right time for both people.
+You need to ensure that you take the right next step at the right time for both people.

 The hope of joining your loved one and being together long term can help you ride out the most challenging days of you being apart.
 Hope is a man’s biggest strength and can go a long way towards making the loved one seem not quite far away.

 👫 How Long-Distance Relationship Is Different from Friendship?

 Almost two-thirds of the couples start off as friends and sustain a platonic relationship for extended periods before sparking a romance.
 The study participants report their current or recent romantic relationships began as a friendship.
 Getting into a romantic relationship with a close friend comes with special perks.

 In the book “The Psychology of Friendship”, Mahzad Hojjat says, “the best friendships are built to withstand thousands of miles.”
 Being friends, you’re already familiar with your partner’s quirks and yours.
 Similarly, friends have strong trust in each other as they have been through difficult times together.

 You don’t have to face the awkwardness of introducing your partner to your family or friends.
 Also, you can directly skip awkward stages of knowing each other.
 The most essential foundation in any relationship is trust.
 And being friends, you already have a strong base for a healthy relationship.

 Long-distance relationships can only work when both partners put their full potential to get things going.
 You should be so much in love to make logistical and life-rearranging commitments for love to work out.
 Oddly enough, long-distance relations require much more than a geographically close romance.
 But it also has a lot more to offer and can be eccentrically satisfying.
 You learn a lot about yourself, intimacy and the importance of commitments.